- Search The Registry

 *William Hall was born on this date in 1827.
 He was a Black Canadian mariner.

 Born at Horton's Bluff, Nova Scotia, he was the son of a freed slave.
 At age 17, Hall joined the merchant navy as a seaman.
-Later, he volunteered for the Royal Navy at Liverpool, England, February 1852.
+Later, he volunteered for the Royal Navy in Liverpool, England, in February 1852.
 When the Indian Mutiny broke out in May 1857, Hall was on HMS Shannon en route to China.
-She was intercepted and ordered to Calcutta (city has been renamed Kolkata).
+She was intercepted and ordered to Calcutta (the city has been renamed Kolkata).

-An able Seaman, Hall and the lieutenant (Thomas James Young) in command of the battery were the only survivors, all the rest having been killed or wounded, and between them they loaded and used the last gun.
-Hall remained with the Navy, rising to the rating of Quartermaster Petty Officer in HMS Peterel before he retired in 1876.
-He was the first Black, the first from Nova Scotia, and third Canadian born recipient of the Victoria Cross.
+An able Seaman, Hall and the lieutenant (Thomas James Young) in command of the battery were the only survivors, all the rest having been killed or wounded, and between them, they loaded and used the last gun.
+Hall remained with the Navy, rising to the rating of Quartermaster Petty Officer in HMS Petrel before he retired in 1876.
+He was the first Black, the first from Nova Scotia, and the third Canadian-born recipient of the Victoria Cross.

 To Have a Military Career